To describe the spatial distribution of points in space, it is essential to consider the various factors that may influence the point pattern:

 Owing the fact the \(\hat{F}(r)\) depends on the geometry of the window \(W\), spatstat provides several edge corrections, such as the Chiu-Stoyan estimation (correction = "cs"), the reduced sample estimation (correction = "rs"), often referred to as border correction, and the Baddeley-Gill Kaplan-Meier estimation (correction = "km").

-Let us plot the \(F\) function for the random point data set (ppp_random), for the clustered point data set (ppp_locations), and the regular point data set (ppp_regular).
+Let us plot the \(F\) function for the random point data set (ppp_random), for the clustered point data set (ppp_locations), and for the regular point data set (ppp_regular).

 The function Fest() returns by default an object of class fv (function value table).
 By plotting such an object, the graph includes by default \(F_\text{pois}(r)\) for homogeneous Poisson processes, the Chiu-Stoyan estimate \(F_\text{cs}(r)\), the reduced sample estimate (border correction) \(F_\text{board}(r)\), and the Baddeley-Gill Kaplan-Meier estimate \(F_\text{km}(r)\).